juliofilizzola/juliofilizzola/README.md

 - 👋 Hi, I’m @juliofilizzola
 - 👀 I’m interested in learning more about technology.
-- 🌱 I’m currently learning web developer at trybe.
+- 🌱 I’m currently learning web developer at Trybe.

 ## How To Find Me 📧 📪